microsoft/build-2025-devcenter/BuildLab/build-lab-instructions.md

 2. Open Visual Studio Code
 3. Go to Extensions (`Ctrl+Shift+X`) and verify that the Dev Box extension is installed
     a.
 If not installed, search for "Dev Box" and install it
-4. Validate that the [contoso-co/eshop](https://contoso-co/eshop) repository is cloned onto your Dev Box.
-If not, clone the repository
+4. Validate that the [contoso-co/eshop](https://contoso-co/eshop) repository is cloned onto your Dev Box (click on File, Open Folder, C Drive, Users, click on your User, Repos, Contoso-co/Eshop).
+    - If the repository is not there, clone the repository.
 5. Open the cloned repository in VS Code

 #### *Experience in Dev Box VS Code Extension*

-5. Create a new `imagedefinition.yaml` file
+1. Create a new `imagedefinition.yaml` file inside the catalog\image-definitions folder.
-6. Copy the contents from the [sample imagedefinition.yaml file](https://github.com/contoso-co/eShop/blob/main/.devcenter/catalog/image-definitions/contoso-base/imagedefinition.yaml)
+2. Copy the contents from the [sample imagedefinition.yaml file](https://github.com/contoso-co/eShop/blob/main/.devcenter/catalog/image-definitions/contoso-base/imagedefinition.yaml)
-7. For example, to configure pre-installation of VS Code and configure environment variables, add the following to the `imagedefinition.yaml` file:
+3. For example, to configure pre-installation of VS Code and configure environment variables, add the following to the `imagedefinition.yaml` file:

     ```yaml
     - name: '~/winget'